juj/emgc/README.md

 The above code generates a long string by concatenating `"foo"` 10000 times.
 If the heap is about to run out of memory, `gc_malloc()` can collect garbage on demand if building with the `--spill-pointers` flag.
 This means that the above code will first consume some amount of temporary memory (as the available heap size permits), which will be promptly collected, and then finally the code persists `10000 * strlen("foo")+1` == `30001 bytes` of memory for the string at the end of the function.

-If emgc is not able to collect except when the stack is empty, the above code will instead require there to be `1 + 4 + 7 + 10 + ... + 30001` = `150,025,000 bytes` of free memory on the Wasm heap!
+If emgc is operating in only-collect-when-stack-is-empty mode, the above code will instead require there to be `1 + 4 + 7 + 10 + ... + 30001` = `150,025,000 bytes` of free memory on the Wasm heap!

 The recommendation here is hence to be extremely cautious of containers and strings when building without `--spill-pointers`.
 It is advisable to perform std::vector style **geometric capacity growths** of memory for containers and strings when compiling under this mode to mitigate the quadratic memory growth issue.